twpol/msts-tools/Readme.txt

   * BNFs: Train Wagon updated with feedback from Jeff.
   * Jgr.IO.Parser: BNFFile now throws FileException on duplicate definitions/productions.
   * Jgr.IO.Parser: SimisReader accepts //-style single-line comments in text files.
+  * Jgr.IO.Parser: SimisReader skips all blocks with types starting with an underscore.

 --- 6th June 2010 ---
 * All code relicensed from Microsoft Public License (Ms-PL) to New BSD License (BSD).